 So, let’s look at the key Limerick stats:

 Few places compare with Limerick when it comes to offering exciting career opportunities, work-life balance and a relatively affordable cost of living.
 The city, the Shannon Free Zone and, indeed, the wider county has attracted some of the biggest names in the pharmaceutical and medical device sectors as well as global tech industry brands.
 Edwards Lifesciences, Regeneron, Stryker, Cook Medical and Uber are among the major brands to set up bases in a county where multinational companies sit side-by-side with innovative start-ups, all of which have the resources of the University of Limerick’s research facilities available to them.
-Most Irish recruitment agencies reflect a thriving job market in Limerick, and the WDC’s new Talent Tool can help you in your search for the ideal job.
+Most Irish recruitment agencies reflect a thriving job market in Limerick, check out WesternJobs.ie to help in your search for the ideal job.